-Macedonia: 25MEUR loan from EBRD for TSO investments26.
-December 2013. / SEE Energy News
+Macedonia: 25MEUR loan from EBRD for TSO investments, SEE Energy News

 The funding will enable AD MEPSO to rehabilitate some existing substations, implement equipment and software applications for the remote supervision of the main substations, complete the fibre optic optical ground wire (OPGW) network and replace old sections of 110kV transmission lines.

 The well-functioning transmission of electricity is a precondition for a modern economy.
 In order to strengthen the FYR Macedonian electricity sector and the country’s overall economy, the EBRD is providing a €25 million loan to the country’s state-owned transmission system operator, AD MEPSO.
 The EBRD loan will be the first non-sovereign guaranteed loan to a public energy company in FYR Macedonia.